-Now that more and more women are juggling child raising the lifestyle in the home is deteriorating, there is no peace, no joy there is chaos with children calling the shots, and while this might be normal to you it creates many problems when parents essentially don’t like their lives because of their children.
+Now that more and more women are juggling childraising with other demands the lifestyle in the home is deteriorating, there is no peace, no joy there is chaos with children calling the shots, and while this might be normal to you it creates many problems when parents essentially don’t like their lives because of their children.

-how many times have you seen on Instagram and Facebook, the ideals that mother’s don’t sleep? the husband is on the back burner, the house is a mess, the mum bun and the rioting children who force the parents to spend every waking minute tending to their ever-growing demands.
+how many times have you seen on Instagram and Facebook, the ideals that mothers don’t sleep? the husband is on the back burner, the house is a mess, and the mum bun and the rioting children force the parents to spend every waking minute tending to their ever-growing demands.

 We are supposed to live like this?